eng618/pwa.garciaericn/SECURITY.md

 ## Supported Versions

 Master is the only supported

 ## Reporting a Vulnerability

-Report any found security bulnerabilities to security@garciaericn.com
+Report any found security vulnerabilities to [security@garciaericn.com](mailto:security@garciaericn.com)